-What Is CSR?
+What Is Corporate Social Responsibility?

 - 88 percent of the studies concluded that sustainable business practices result in better operational performance.